Guillermo Stirling

-Guillermo Stirling (born 1937) is a Uruguayan notary and political figure.
+Guillermo Stirling (born March 4 1937) is a Uruguayan notary and political figure.

 Background and political alignment

 Stirling is a prominent member of the Uruguayan Colorado Party.
 He has been a close colleague of Presidents Julio María Sanguinetti and Jorge Batlle.

 His grandfather Manuel Stirling was a Deputy and Senator for Paysandú.

 Stirling was President of the Chamber of Deputies of Uruguay from March 1, 1995 to March 1, 1996.

 Ministerial office

 He served as Ministry of the Interior under the Presidency of Julio María Sanguinetti (2nd Presidency) from 1 November 1998 to 1 March 2000.

-He subsequently served in the same office under Jorge Batlle's Presidency from 1 March 2000 to 13 July 2004, out Stirling resigned.
+He subsequently served in the same office under Jorge Batlle's Presidency from 1 March 2000 to 13 July 2004, but Stirling resigned.